Does the popular, natural skincare brand, Kiehl’s test their products or ingredients on animals? or is Kiehl’s cruelty-free in 2019?

 Is Kiehl’s Cruelty-Free?

-It should also be noted that Kiehl’s is owned by L’Oreal, a corporation that continues to test on animals.
+It should also be noted that Kiehl’s is owned by L’Oreal, a parent corporation that continues to test on animals.

-Kiehl’s Animal Testing Policy (2017)
+Kiehl’s Animal Testing Policy

 When is it required by law to test cosmetics and its ingredients on animals?
-Importing and selling cosmetics in Mainland China requires animal testing.
-So this begs the question, is Kiehl’s selling their products in Mainland China?
+All imported cosmetics in mainland China are required to be tested on animals.

 Kiehl’s Selling in China?